Power Gauge Report is an investing newsletter run by Marc Chaikin.

 For example, here's the rating from Marc's most recent stock recommendation (I have to blank out the name):

-After this you get analysis on each of the sections in the "overall" category including financials, earnings, technical and experts.
+After this, you get an analysis of each of the sections in the "overall" category, including financials, earnings, technical, and experts.

-The financial sections looks at long term debt/equity, price to book, return on equity, price to sales and free cash flow:
+The financial sections look at long-term debt and equity, price to book, return on equity, price to sales, and free cash flow.

 Next, you'll get analysis of earnings which includes earnings growth, earnings surprise, earnings trend, projected P/E and earnings consistency: